0x17de/pam_gpg/README.md

 **Use this at your own risk.** Please verify&validate the source before usage.

+Not yet implemented: Per user basis - currently you can log into every user by using the smartcard.

 ## Setup:
 - GPG-PublicKeys for login have to be exported to */etc/authorized_pubkey.gpg*.
 - The library pam_gpg.so must be copied to /lib/security.